sevidmusic/Roady/README.md

 The `css` directory is where a module's `css` stylesheets should be located.

-The css directory is not required, but if it exists a Route will be dynamically defined for each file it contains that responds to a Request whose name matches the name of the css stylesheet.
-Any additional Routes will have to be configured manually in the modules APPROPRIATE.SITE.AUTHORITY.json files.
+The `css` directory is not required, but if it exists a Route will be dynamically defined for each file it contains that responds to a Request whose name matches the name of the `css` stylesheet excluding the `.css` extension.
+Any additional Routes will have to be configured manually in a `APPROPRIATE.SITE.AUTHORITY.json` file.

-Files in the css directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the css file extension

 For example, a file named:

     homepage.css

 would be served in response to a Request named: